Dmancuso1/organizer/README.md

 - `Tailwind CSS.`

 ## About The App
-- Connects to `Veryfy (OCR) API` to get meaninful data about the image data.
+- Connects to Veryfi (OCR) API to get meaningful data about the client-supplied image(s).
-- Ability to connect to `AWS S3` buckets and create files from user-uploaded content.
-Further development will include utilization of AWS S3 to temporarilly store image files while OCR data is collected. (in devlopment, files are temporarilly stored locally)
+- Connects to AWS S3 buckets and create files from user-uploaded content.
+Further development will include the utilization of AWS S3 to temporarily store image files while OCR data is collected. (in development, files are temporarily stored locally)

 <!-- ## About the app -->